omgnetwork/omgnetwork.github.io/docs/security/bug-bounty-program.md

 - Issues must be submitted through the [bounty submission form](https://omg.network/bounty).
 - The vulnerability is not disclosed publicly or to 3rd parties.
 A bug report can only be made public with explicit permission (We generally support public disclosure but only once it is assured that all production systems are fixed and no user funds are at risk).
-- You have not used the vulnerability to receive any reward or monetary gain outside of the bug bounty program, or allowed anyone else to profit outside the bug bounty program.
+- You have not used the vulnerability to receive any reward or monetary gain outside of the bug bounty program or allowed anyone else to profit outside the bug bounty program.
 - The vulnerability is not exploited on production systems.
 (We provide test environments that can be used to demonstrate an issue and to produce a proof of concept.
 If you face any limitations while testing in the audit environment, please let us know.)
 - Submissions need to be made for components that are in-scope of the program.
 Out-of-scope submissions are not eligible for a bounty.
 - Make good faith efforts to avoid privacy violations, destruction of data, and interruption or degradation of our services.